About This Course

 Dr. J-F. Parmentier

 After getting his PhD in Fluid Mechanics working on modeling of two-phase gas-particle flows, he worked for a few years on thermo-acoustic instabilities in annular combustion chambers.
-Since three years he has oriented his research specifically on learning and teaching science using active learning methods.
+Since 2014 he has oriented his research specifically on learning and teaching science using active learning methods.